 2. Build a S.H.E.D.: Try an experiment in which you sleep from 9:30pm-6:00am for seven straight days and observe the difference in your energy and creativity levels.
 Schedule time to enjoy a hobby alone or with a friend at least a few hours every two weeks.
 Detail an exercise plan that will guide you four times per week for 30-60 minutes each session.
 Decide on a devotional plan to feed your soul daily for at least 30 minutes each day.
 Go ahead and carve out the space for your S.H.E.D. plan in your calendar.
 You, your family, and your congregation will be so glad you did!

-Dr. Lenny Luchetti is Professor of Proclamation and Christian Ministries at Wesley Seminary of Indiana Wesleyan University in Marion, Indiana and the author of Preaching Essentials: A Practical Guide and Preaching with Empathy: Crafting Sermons in a Callous Culture.
+Lenny Luchetti is the lead pastor of Woodland Church (Battle Creek, MI) and the author of Preaching Essentials: A Practical Guide and Preaching with Empathy: Crafting Sermons in a Callous Culture .